 It is the target of Lake Minneola to see 100% of the parents attend our yearly orientations.
-This is the time we hand out Ipads.
-It is beneficial to parents because we give them a crash course to better understand what their child is using to learn with.
-It is also a target to see 98% of the parents attend the monthly SAC meetings held at Lake Minneola High.
-The more parent involment we have at Lake Minneola High, the more student achievement will have.
+This is the time we hand out Ipads to upper classmen and HP Streams to the Freshmen.
+It is beneficial to parents because we give them a crash course to better understand the tool their child is using to learn with.
+It is also a target to see 70% of the parents attend the monthly SAC meetings held at Lake Minneola High.
+The more parent involment we have at Lake Minneola High, the more student achievement we will have.